-2 Different Colors An eye exam is required at the time of purchase.
-Not valid on prior orders and may not be combined with any other offers or discounts.
-Limited time offer.
 "Our eyewear prices are the lowest in Indiana, and our eyecare quality is unsurpassed.
-And that's a promíse from the doctor."
-De David Taxel
+And that's a promise from the doctor."
+De Vavid Tavel

+South Bend 1111 E Ireland Rd Broadmoor Plaza across from Scottsdale Mall 291-4000

+Mishawaka 506 W. McKinley K-Mart/Martin Center next door to Osco Drug 258-5000

+Ditka can relax: Bears win

+Associated Press

-South Bend Mishawaka 1111 E Ireland Rd 506 W. McKinley Broadmoor Plaza across from Scottsdale Mall K-Mart/Martin Center next door to Osco Drug 291-4000 258-5000 Ditka can relax: Bears win Associated Press While Mike Ditka sat in a hospital room and watched on television, his Chicago Bears made him feel pretty good.
-Ditka, who suffered a mild attack Wednesday, heart watched with his wife and a doctor at Lake Forest Hospital on Sunday and he had to like what he saw as the Bears beat Tampa Bay 28-10.
-'I think it would have been harder on him not to watch the game," said his wife Diana.
-'That would be more stress.'
+While Mike Ditka sat in a hospital room and watched on television, his Chicago Bears made him feel pretty good.

+Ditka, who suffered a mild heart attack Wednesday, watched with his wife and a doctor at Lake Forest Hospital on Sunday and he had to like what he saw as the Bears beat Tampa Bay 28-10.

+"I think it would have been harder on him not to watch the game," said his wife Diana.
+"That would be more stress."

 The game was a good test for Mike Tomczak, who once again replaced an injured Jim McMahon at quarterback.
 Tomczak, often the subject of Ditka tirades on the sidelines, completed 18 of 26 passes for 269 yards and upped his record to 12-2 as a replacement starter for McMahon.

 "I played within my limitations," Tomczak said.
-"The offense put some points on the board and we broke the thirdquarter jinx.'
-Bengals 42, Steelers 7 At Cincinnati, Eddie Brown set a club record with 216 yards receiving, including an 86-yard scoring play on the hosts' Boomer Esiason threw three touchdown passes, his first in three games.
-He was 15-for-23 for 318 yards as Cincinnati rolled up more than 500 yards of offense. second play from scrimmage.
+"The offense put some points on the board and we broke the thirdquarter jinx."

+Bengals 42, Steelers 7

+At Cincinnati, Eddie Brown set a club record with 216 yards receiving, including an 86-yard scoring play on the hosts'

+SOPHOMORES- Interested

+Committee chairperson for Junior

+in the position of Sophomore

+Applications available in the

+Office of Student Activities, 3rd

+Due November 7th, 1988 by 5pm

+THEOLOGY 287: "World Religions and

+Catholicism" was inadvertently left off the

+checkmarked list for the spring Semester

+1989.
+It is checkmarked; enrollment only

+through the Theology Department.